Janet on Facebook

 It was our fifth or sixth time prancing out as female in public, and Adrian was the first guy to actually approach any of us, plucking me out of the group.

-At 16, girls just want to feel special.
-And in my romance-crazed little brain, I wanted to be loved.
+At 16, manny of us just want to feel special and validated.
+And in my romance-crazed mind, I yearned to be loved.
 At 16, he was the Prince who would love me and save me and transform all my woes.
 He was my happily ever after, and all he said was “Hey.”

 He asked me my name.
 I said Janet.
-He asked me if I was legal.
-I said I was 18.
+He asked me my age.
+I lied and said I was 18.
 He asked if he could have my phone number.
 I gave him my pager instead because my brothers weren’t used to calling me Janet yet.

 Upon departing, he kissed my hand and said he looked forward to seeing me soon.
 I felt lucky.

-Returning to my friends, they gagged over the fact that I seemingly just passed as a girl.
-I was the first in the group to actually pass.
+Returning to my friends, they gagged over the fact that I seemingly just passed as any other girl.
+I was the first in the group to actually be seen as I was without any disclaimers.

 “Well make sure you pluck those umis before your first date,” one friend playfully read me.
 Umis in Hawaiian slang was facial hair, of which I swear I did not have.